MicrosoftDocs/learn/learn-pr/reactors/blockchain-create-ui-decentralized-apps/includes/2-learn-dapps.md

 ## Examples of dapps

-Just like blockchain solutions are being created in nearly every industry, dapps are becoming more popular in major industries as well.
+Dapps are being created in nearly every major industry.
 Most notably, there has been a lot of movement in the areas of finance, arts and collectibles, gaming, and technology.
 Here are examples across each of those industries to check out and inspire you as you begin to create your own dapps.

 [Augur](https://augur.net?azure-portal=true?azure-portal=true) is a platform where you can bet on things like sports, economics, politics, and entertainment.
 The user interface allows you to trade and to view reporting on both the open and closed bets.
 The UI for betting is still in progress at this time.